leanprover/lean4/doc/tactics.md

   next => exact fun _ => Or.inr rfl
   next => intro h; cases h

-/- Hypotheses about previous cases can be accessesd by assigning them a name, like `ne_zero` below.
+/- Hypotheses about previous cases can be accessed by assigning them a name, like `ne_zero` below.
 Information about the matched term can also be preserved using the `generalizing` tactic: -/ example (n : Nat) : (n = 0) -> (binToChar n = some '0') := by